Losing a Loved One: How to Settle Finances

 You might want to consult an attorney experienced in estate settlements (in most cases this is a probate attorney).
 They can help you know what actions are required of you and the executor of the will.
 You can inquire about free initial consultations through the American Bar Association or the probate court in the area where the decedent resided.

 This information is intended to provide general information and should not be considered financial or legal advice.
-Please consult an attorney or a professional financial advisor for more information.
+Please consult an attorney or a professional financial professional for more information.